kristinemlarson/gnssrefl/README_invsnr.md

 is entirely different than what was used in <code>gnssir</code>.
 Since the point of this code is to estimate smoothly varying sea level, I don't think we need to make the LSP portion of it a clone of <code>gnssir</code>.

+Note:

-Note: txt and csv output is now supported.
+- txt and csv output is now supported.

+- You can specify the temporal sampling of the output.

+- a simple refraction correction (elevation angle bending) has been included

 ### Installation